 Can I Get a Scholarship from the ROTC?

-There are also specialty areas within the program that students can enlist in; for instance, the Air Force ROTC scholarship or the Navy ROTC scholarship.
+There are also specialty areas within the program that students can enlist.
+Two examples are the Air Force ROTC scholarship or the Navy ROTC scholarship.
 The Air Force ROTC program offers full completion of a bachelor’s degree while commissioning for four years.
 The Air Force and Navy programs are likely to be more stringent in their standards.